basimIbrahim/Traveler/README.md

 # Traveler – PHP Hotel & Tour Booking

+If you have any Questions Email Me :)
+Email: basimikhaldi@gmail.com

 Traveler is a simple PHP/MySQL web app for browsing hotels and tours, viewing details with galleries, and simulating bookings.
 It ships with Bootstrap styling, basic auth modals, and seed data for quick demos.

 ## Features